-- Out of School Time Reductions (OST).
-The Department proposes a reduction in City funding of approximately \$2 million in Fiscal 2010, \$7.5 million in Fiscal 2011 and in the outyears, which will eliminate 33 school-year-only OST programs that are located in lower priority zip codes.
-Summer services at 30 middle school programs will also be eliminated.
-See Page (19) for more details. - Beacon Reductions.
-The Department proposes a reduction in City funding of approximately \$1.6 million in Fiscal 2010, \$2.7 million in Fiscal 2011 and in the outyears which reduces 66 City funded Beacon contracts and eliminates enhancements at 11 consolidated Beacons/OST middle school programs.
+- Beacon Reductions.
+The Department proposed a reduction in City funding of approximately \$1.6 million in Fiscal 2010, \$2.7 million in Fiscal 2011 and in the outyears which reduces 66 City-funded Beacon contracts and eliminates enhancements at 11 consolidated Beacons/OST middle school programs.
 See Page (9) for more details. - New York City Housing Authority (NYCHA) Cornerstone Reductions.
-The Department proposes a reduction in City funding of approximately \$1.2 million in Fiscal 2010, \$980,000 in Fiscal 2011 and in the outyears due to delayed opening in 4 NYCHA centers and from lower than anticipated start up costs in 2010.
-See Page (9) for more details. - Agency-wide Program Accruals.
-The Department proposes a reduction in City funding of approximately \$2.6 million in Fiscal 2010 only to Council and Agency-funded contracts. - Literacy Program Reductions.
-The Department proposes a reduction in City funding of approximately \$449,000 in Fiscal 2010, \$554,000 in Fiscal 2011 and in the outyears through a ten percent reduction to City funding for 45 Adult Literacy programs.
-See Page (6) for more details. - Summer Youth Employment Program Reduction.
-The Department proposes a reduction in City funding of approximately \$1 million in Fiscal 2011 and in the outyears to the Summer Youth Employment Program (SYEP), which reduces 662 City funded slots in summer 2010.
-After the State proposed elimination of TANF funding for SYEP, the \$25 million total SYEP budget will support approximately 17,200 slots (8,600 City slots), this coming summer.
-See Page (26) for more details.
+The Department proposed a reduction in City funding of approximately \$1.2 million in Fiscal 2010, \$980,000 in Fiscal 2011 and in the outyears due to the delayed opening of four NYCHA centers and from lower than anticipated start-up costs in 2010.
+See Page (10) for more details. - Agency-wide Program Accruals.
+The Department proposed a reduction in City funding of approximately \$2.6 million in Fiscal 2010 only to Council and Agency-funded contracts. - Reduction in Community Services Program.
+The Department proposed eliminating City funding of approximately \$1.2 million for community services programs.
+See Page (12) for more details.